awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

 xgboost-mnist-batch-transform       Completed   2019-11-18T03:44:00Z   xgboost-mnist-a88fb19809b511eaac440aa8axgboost
 ```

 A batch transform job will continue to be listed after the job has completed or failed\.
 You can remove a `hyperparametertuningjob` from the list by following the Delete a Batch Transform Job steps\.
-Jobs that have completed or stopped do not incur any charges for Amazon SageMaker resources\.
+Jobs that have completed or stopped do not incur any charges for SageMaker resources\.

 #### Batch Transform Status Values<a name="batch-transform-status-values"></a>